-For 2018 the Canyon Inflite AL SLX 6.0 race became what it originally should have been; a dedicated cross racing machine.
+For the latest Canyon Inflite AL SLX 5.0 race, it became what it originally should have been; a dedicated cross racing machine.
 It followed suit from its more expensive carbon siblings that were launched a year earlier and raced by the likes of Mathieu van der Poel, who was world cyclocross champion in 2015 and 2019.

 Canyon is known for thinking slightly outside of the box when it comes to its off-road machines - I’m thinking of the double handlebar Grail here - and without looking too hard at the Inflite AL you can see what is slightly different to your traditional horizontal top tube cross bikes.

 The kink at the end of the top tube on the Inflite is there for a number of reasons.
 Firstly, Canyon claims that having more exposed seatpost allows for a little more flex at the rear end for stability and comfort, and secondly that it needed to maximise space under the top tube to allow for shouldering the bike.
 Voila, Canyon introduces the kink in the top tube.

 So you should in theory be getting an extra 15 per cent compliance at the rear over a standard horizontal frame and 37mm more shouldering room over a sloping frame – a nice idea.

 I raced the Canyon Inflite AL SLX 5.0 at a couple of local cross races and enjoyed my time with it.
 I’m amazed at its composure, especially when I’m on the ragged edge of skill and fitness!